jgscott/STA380/README.md

 Welcome to part 2 of STA 380, a course on predictive modeling in the MS program in Business Analytics at UT-Austin.
 All course materials can be found through this GitHub page.
 Please see the [course syllabus](syllabus.md) for links and descriptions of the readings mentioned below.

+## Office hours

+On Friday, July 29th, I will hold office hours from 10am to 12pm (normal class time).
+I will start in my office (CBA 6.478), but if a lot of folks show up at once, we'll move to the regular classroom.

 ## Scribe notes and exercises

 You can find the up-to-date collection of [scribe notes here](scribe/).